“How does this look in real life? What does it mean to be a UX Designer in practice? What will my life be after I’m done with the UX course?”

 22:30 – Sleep

-The one thing that I have notice though is how the “work part” is structured differently.
+The one thing that I have noticed though is how the “work part” is structured differently.

-As a freelancer you will most likely be doing everything.
+As a freelancer, you will most likely be doing everything.
 From UX to UI, sometimes even development.
-I’ve never done the later myself, but I know of freelancers that do that.
+I’ve never done the latter myself, but I know of freelancers that do that.
 You might be working at home or in the office of the company that hired you.
 Your work will probably feel different as you won’t have deep relationships with other people.
-Which in some cases in actually a plus.
+Which in some cases is actually a plus.
 For example in a very politically dense company.
-And you’ll probably have more freedom when it comes to work time.
-On the other hand you’ll probably work more, you’ll have unpaid vacations, and less security.
+And you’ll probably have more freedom when it comes to working time.
+On the other hand, you’ll probably work more, you’ll have unpaid vacations and less security.
 You’ll also have to do your own business.
 You’ll have to have time to constantly find new work.

 If you are fully employed, the experience might be different.
 You’ll have more meetings, coffee breaks, less stress, and more consistent work.
 You’ll have to adapt to the company structure and their work time, but you’ll also have stronger relationships and you won’t have to deal with the business side of your own business.